Event data recorder: Regulatory framework

 In an EU parliament text adopted in 2019, event data recorder requirements assume:

-In 2020, talks are ongoing to draft and define global and/or UNECE vehicle regulation for event data recorder.
-In March 2021, regulation 160 is adopted.

-Since 6 July 2022 EDR regulation is applicable to new car models sold in the European union and in the European economic area but criticism exist as this standard is not enough stringent.
+Since 6 July 2022 EDR regulation is applicable to new car models sold in the European Union and in the European economic area but this move has been met with criticism as this standard is not stringent enough.

+Technical regulations

+In 2020, talks were ongoing to draft and define global and/or UNECE vehicle regulation for event data recorder.
+In March 2021, regulation 160 was adopted.

+European UN regulations include regulation 160 for cars (M1 and N1 categories) and regulation 169 for heavy vehicles (M2, M3, N2 and N3categories),.

 Operation

 Some EDRs continuously record data, overwriting the previous few minutes until a crash stops them, and others are activated by crash-like events (such as sudden changes in velocity) and may continue to record until the accident is over, or until the recording time is expired.
 EDRs may record a wide range of data elements, potentially including whether the brakes were applied, the speed at the time of impact, the steering angle, and whether seat belt circuits were shown as "Buckled" or "Unbuckled" at the time of the crash.
 Current EDRs store the information internally on an EEPROM until recovered from the module.
-Some vehicles have communications systems (such as GM's OnStar system) that may transmit some data, such as an alert that the airbags have been deployed, to a remote location.
+Some vehicles have communications systems (such as GM's OnStar system) that may transmit some data, such as an alert that the airbags have been deployed or location data if remote territory is entered.

 Most EDRs in automobiles and light trucks are part of the restraint system control module, which senses impact accelerations and determines what restraints (airbags and/or seatbelt tensioners) to deploy.
 After the deployment (or non-deployment) decisions are made, and if there is still power available, the data are written to memory.
-The data downloaded from older EDRs usually contain 6 to 8 pages of information, though many newer systems include many more data elements and require more pages, depending on the make/model/year of the vehicle being evaluated.
-Depending on the type of EDR, it may contain either a deployment file or a non-deployment file or sometimes both, depending on the circumstances of the collisions and the time interval between them, among other things.
+Data downloaded from older EDRs usually contain 6 to 8 pages of information, though many newer systems include a lot more data elements and require more pages, depending on the make/model/year of the vehicle being evaluated.
+Depending on the type of EDR, it may contain either a deployment file, a non-deployment file or both, depending on the circumstances of the collisions and the time interval between them, among other things.